smatoos/docs.denations.com/docs/guide/tokenomics/DENA Token.md

     DENA owners can submit new proposals to improve the Decentralized Nations.

-### Reward
+### **Reward**

 - **Liquidity Farming**

 - **Tax Farming**

-    You can stake a Digital Fame Asset NFT token to earn DENA as a reward.
-The amount of DENA mined is determined by

-    1. Individual's DGDP of staked NFT/Total DGDP of staked NFT
+    You can stake a nation ownership NFT token to earn DENA as a reward.
+The amount of DENA earned is determined by total DGDP of staked NFT.

-    2. DENA reward pool size of corresponding NFT mining pool
+- **Art Farming**

+    User can register art farming with Art NFT of DeNations.
+The user will receive DENA rewards every 2 weeks.
+DENA rewards can be different depending on art index of Art NFT.

+- **Stock Voucher NFT**

+    Stock Voucher NFT is reward of owning land near Meta Land.
+Stock Voucher NFT holder can claim shares of stock in DENA.

+- **Airdrop**

+    DENA can be airdropped among city lands in DeNations.

 ## How to Earn